yaronha/kube-crd/README.md

 the example contain 3 files:

-1. crd      - define and register our TPR class
+1. crd      - define and register our CRD class
 2. client   - client library to create and use our CRD (CRUD)
 3. kube-crd - main part, demonstrate how to create, use, and watch our CRD